dannegwork/attribute-of-type-select-graphql-magento2/README.md

-# GRAPHQL plugin for Magento2
+# Catalog GRAPHQL plugin for Magento2

 This is a Magento2 plugin with the purpose of customizing the output for the select/dropdown Magento2 catalog attributes.